Shaoshuai2019/shaoshuai.github.io/_pages/about.md

 ### <font face="Times New Roman">Publications in 2024</font>

-   * S. Chu, Igor Kliakhandler and A. Kurganov, [On the Gelfand Problem and Viscosity Matrices for Two-Dimensional Hyperbolic Systems of Conservation Laws](./files/Chu_Kliakhandler_Kurganov.pdf), Siberian Electronic Mathematical Reports, 21 (2024), pp. 78-91.
+   * S. Chu, I. Kliakhandler and A. Kurganov, [On the Gelfand Problem and Viscosity Matrices for Two-Dimensional Hyperbolic Systems of Conservation Laws](./files/Chu_Kliakhandler_Kurganov.pdf), Siberian Electronic Mathematical Reports, 21 (2024), pp. 78-91.

    * S. Chu, A. Kurganov and R. Xin, [Low-Dissipation Central-Upwind Schemes for Compressible Multifluids](./files/Chu_Kurganov_Xin.pdf), Journal of Computational Physics, 518 (2024), Paper No. 113311, 35 pp.